 Expect a wet and warm first half of April

-A few warm days can be expected where the daily maximum temperatures could reach a high of 35°C, say met officials.
+A few warm days can be expected where the daily maximum temperatures could reach a high of 35°C, says the Meteorological Service Singapore.

 - Posted 31 Mar 2017 23:52